bboc/things3-export/README.md

 ## Changelog

+- v 1.0.2.
+(2021-01-08):
+    -   re-arranged the GUI for better usability
+    -   default Things 3 database is now automatically selected
-- 2021-01-07: fixed a bug that prevented opening the file dialog for selecting the database
+    -   fixed a bug that prevented opening the file dialog for selecting the database
+-   v1.0.1 (2020-12-20)
-- 2020-12-20: added support for new Database location in Things 3.13+
+    -   added support for new Database location in Things 3.13+